-After mass, I took the Monsignor into the Sacristy to meet the Spanish priest that had just said mass, even though there was a sign at the entrance that said “do not enter”.
+After mass, I took the Monsignor into the sacristy to meet the Spanish priest that had just said mass, even though there was a sign at the entrance that said: “do not enter”.
 The Monsignor introduced himself and spoke to the other priest for a little while in Spanish.
 That father had been a priest for 15 years.
 The Monsignor told him he had been a priest for 34 years.

-When we were done talking to the priest, we walked around to the front of the Cathedral and went in for a tour.
-Admission for the tour was 4 Euros.
-In a sense it is too bad we saw the Cathedral in Toledo because nothing else holds a candle to that Cathedral.
+When we were done talking to the priest, we walked around to the front of the cathedral and went in for a tour.
+The admission for the tour was 4€ (US$4.88) each.
+In a sense it is too bad we saw the cathedral in Toledo first, because nothing else holds a candle to that cathedral.
 There were a lot of nice things, but it was just not the same.
-The period of construction of the Cathedral stretched from the 12th to 14th Centuries.
+The period of construction of the Cathedral of Ávila stretched from the 12th to the 14th centuries.

-After leaving the Cathedral, we walked to the Convent of Saint Teresa of Avila.
+After leaving the cathedral, we walked to the Convent of Saint Teresa of Ávila.
 Outside the convent was a small bookstore.
-In a room at the back of the bookstore there were some relics of St. Teresa; including the sole of one of her sandals and her right ring finger, complete with a ring.
+In a room at the back of the bookstore, there were some relics of St. Teresa; including the sole of one of her sandals and her right ring finger, complete with a ring.
 That was a little odd.

-Walking around the corner we came to the Museo de Santa Teresa.
-Admission to that museum was only 2 Euros.
-The museum has lots of artifacts from the life and times of Saint Teresa.
+Walking around the corner we came to the Museo de Santa Teresa (Saint Teresa Museum).
+Admission to that museum was only 2€ (US$2.44).
+The museum has a lot of artifacts from the life and times of Saint Teresa.
 I thought one exhibit was very interesting; the recreation of her room in the monastery.
 It was very spartan.
 After we left, they locked the door behind us.
 They must have been closing for lunch.
 We went back upstairs and into the church.
 A mass was in progress so we did not stay long.
-Neither of us really liked what little we saw of the church.
+Neither of us really liked what little we saw of that church.

 We went back outside, gathered our thoughts, and headed to the mansion of the Polentinos Family.
 We thought we might be able to tour the mansion.
 As it turned out, we could not.
 The mansion is now the General Military Archive of Avila.
 We were only allowed to look at the courtyard.
 We could not take any photos.

 From there we found our way to the church of St. John the Baptist.
-The church was not open; however, there was a sign on the side of the church that state St. Teresa was baptized there on April 4, 1515.
+The church was not open; however, there was a sign on the side of the church that noted St. Teresa was baptized there on April 4, 1515.

 We decided it was time for lunch.
 We sat at an outdoor cafe on the west side of the Plaza del Mercado Chico.
 The lunch was marginal.
-It took forever to get our waitress to bring us the check.
+It took forever to get our server to bring us the check.
 It was a good thing we were not in a hurry.

 We left our lunch location and headed to the entrance to the city wall.
-It cost 4 Euros per person to climb up on the wall.
-The wall in Avila is purported to be the best preserved medieval wall in all of Europe.
+It cost 4€ per person to climb up on and walk along the wall.
+The wall in Ávila is purported to be the best-preserved medieval wall in all of Europe.
 Construction of the wall began in about 1090.
 The wall has some 88 turrets which aided in the defensive nature of the wall.
 I think one of the most striking gates into the city is the Puerta del Alcazar.
 It is near the sculpture of St. Teresa of Avila.
-A smaller gate which opens directly to the Convent of St. Teresa is the Puerta de la Santa.
+A smaller gate that opens directly to the Convent of St. Teresa is the Puerta de la Santa.

 We went up on the wall about midway on the east side.
 We walked along the top of the wall about two-thirds of the way along the north wall.
 We came down from the wall at the Puerta del Carmen.

 Then we walked along the base of the wall all the way back to the Basilica of St. Vincent.
-The Basilica was built on the site of a martyrdom of three Christian siblings which occurred in about 306.
+The Basilica was built on the site of martyrdom of three Christian siblings which occurred in about 306.
 The name of one of the siblings was Vincent, thus the name of the basilica.

-After touring the Basilica, we bought a couple of bottles of water and went back to the car for the drive home.
+After touring the basilica, we bought a couple of bottles of water and went back to the car for the drive home.